May 20—24; May 28—June 1, 2019 | 3 credits

 The ten-day course in field and laboratory methods is designed to introduce students to the archaeological process from research questions through data collection, analysis, and interpretation.
 The field school is taught by a team of archaeologists as a case study/mini-practicum, so that students gain an understanding of the overall process, concepts, and goals of an archaeological investigation while having experience in contemporary methods.
 Students learn about the site, the 18th- and 19th-century Shuter’s Hill Plantation, and results to date of the investigations of the African American laundry/home portion of the site.
 The changing use and meaning of the hill are discussed in relationship to preservation and shifting community values.

 The excavation experience includes keeping a field log, recording data, and maintaining vertical and horizontal control.
 Students then work in the Alexandria Archaeology Museum to wash, sort, identify, and analyze the artifacts they excavated.
-Workshops are held throughout the course and include topics such as excavation methods, laboratory processing methods, curation/collections management issues, conservation, ceramics, glass, and faunal remains.
+Workshops on excavation methods, laboratory processing methods, curation/collection management issues, historic artifact identification, GIS & plantation landscapes.
 Students will participate in two capstone interpretive experiences: first a group discussion with the City’s archaeologists in which the data derived from the class activities are broadly interpreted; and second, a public tour of the site developed by the students.

 The course has relevance to undergraduate and graduate students in American Studies, Anthropology, Archaeology, African American Studies, Africana Studies, History, Museum Studies & Education, Preservation, and Women’s Studies, and anyone who would enjoy a first-hand opportunity to participate in archaeological research.
 Shuter's Hill Site and Alexandria Archaeology Museum are accessible through the King Street Metro Station.